Divide-By-0/blog/content/posts/things.md

 **[Mini Sim + Cable Box](https://amzn.to/40sX8Ov) - $10.** Has a SIM switcher, and small adapters nicely laid out.
 I carry this with a few USB to USB C adapters seperately.
 **[Beaded Laptop Wrist Rest](https://amzn.to/3KUfsdA) - $20.** More comfortable for wrists on laptop + I used early in carpal tunnel journey before I discovered Sarno, and now I can't type without them.
 **[Bose 700 Noise Cancelling Headphones](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR12.TRC2.A0.H0.Xlaptop+stand.TRS0&_nkw=bose+700&_sacat=0) - $200.** Can pair to my phone and laptop at once, USB-C charging, excellent active noise cancellation.
 The one issue is that on-headphone taps are sometimes either too sensitive or not sensitive enough, but I don't use them much anyways.
 Bought on eBay for a 35% discount, mine is an Eclipse colorway.
+**[Cheap Apple Pencil 2](https://amzn.to/43QyWbt) - $30.** You give up variable pressure detection but and pay 5x less, still magnetically charges.
+Useful as a backup.

 I also have an iPad Air + [Tablet Sleeve](https://amzn.to/3UXD3yr) for notes and extra pockets, and a Kindle Paperwhite Kids for distraction-free books.
 I use Calibre on my laptop to format and load in arbitrary epubs and mobis from online.
 I also have an M1 Pro, but since Jony Ive left Apple, they've been getting heavier so I might grab an Air next time I upgrade.